orcfax/ispo-calculator/README.md

 # ispo-calculator
-An app that lets Orcfax ISPO delegators calculate their rewards
+An app that lets Orcfax ISPO delegators calculate their rewards.
+It makes data available via an API.
+The [`ispo-calculator-ui`](https://github.com/orcfax/ispo-calculator-ui) app provides a web front-end to this calculator.

 ## The backend
 ### config.py